tcdi/plrust/doc/architecture.md

 ### pgx with `features = ["postgrestd", ..]`

-The `plrust` language handler is itself implemented using pgx, but also all PL/Rust functions must understand the PostgreSQL data types in the same way that `pgx` enables.
+The PL/Rust language handler is itself implemented using pgx, but also all PL/Rust functions must understand the PostgreSQL data types in the same way that `pgx` enables.
 In addition, bindings via `pgx` are used to implement most of the other supporting crates.

 ### pallocator

-The Postgres allocator project maps the Postgres memory allocation methods to standard library methods.  the memory allocation from standard library methods to postgres specific methods.
+The PostgreSQL allocator project maps the PostgreSQL memory allocation methods to standard library methods.  the memory allocation from standard library methods to PostgreSQL specific methods.

 alloc -> palloc
 free -> pfree